Open-vocabulary Attribute Detection: Experiments

 OVR~\cite{ovr_baseline} and LocOv~\cite{locov} train the object detector using two stages.
 First, the detectors learn a mapping between image regions and tokens in the caption via attention-based image-caption matching.
 OVR uses image grid-based regions for the matching, whereas LocOv introduces additional object proposal boxes.
 In the second stage, the models are fine-tuned using the base class annotations to learn the object detection task.
 Both models use BERT~\cite{bert} as the text encoder.

 Detic~\cite{detic} and Rasheed \etal~\cite{bridging} train the detector using image-level labels filtered from the captions.
 Labels correspond to objects and are filtered using the class names of both base and novel classes, which technically is closed-vocabulary.
 Detic matches image-level labels, in text format, with the biggest box proposal.
 Rasheed \etal~\cite{bridging} first produce pseudo-labels for box proposals, using the image-level labels, to train the classification head of the detector.
-Both models use CLIP~\cite{clip} as the text encoder.
+Similarly, VL-PLM~\cite{vl-plm} uses CLIP scores and from a class-agnostic object proposals to get pseudo-labels and train the OVD.
+All three models use CLIP~\cite{clip} as the text encoder.

 \paragraph{Results on the \datasetname\ benchmark} Table \ref{tab:ovad_sota_gen} presents results on the proposed \datasetname\ benchmark for the six open-vocabulary detection methods.
 It shows results for attribute detection (\taskname) and object detection (OVD-80).
 Given that the attribute frequency has a long-tailed distribution and following previous works ~\cite{lvis, vaw}, we report separate performances on attributes in the `head', `medium', and `tail' of this distribution.
 These sets contain 16, 55, and 46 classes, respectively (see the supplementary for details).